Free: Healthy 5-Ingredient Meals EbookGet It Now

 - How To Pan Sear Salmon

-- Tips For The Best Pan Fried Salmon
+- Tips For The Best Pan Seared Salmon

 - Storage Instructions

-- What To Serve With Pan Fried Salmon
+- What To Serve With Pan Seared Salmon

 - More Easy Seafood Recipes

-Grilled salmon is great if you want to cook your salmon outside, but frying salmon is the best way to get a crispy crust on it.
-And if you’re tired of messing up salmon, this pan seared salmon recipe is just for you!
+If you’re ready for the best salmon you’ve ever made, this pan seared salmon recipe is just for you!
+Grilling salmon is great if you want to cook your salmon outside and baking salmon is my favorite hands-off method, but searing salmon on the stovetop makes an irresistible crispy crust on it.
 I’ll show you how to pan sear salmon perfectly, so it’s buttery and moist on the inside, has a crust on the outside, and is done in just minutes.
-Don’t miss all 10 of my top tips for the best pan fried salmon below!
+Don’t miss my top tips below!

-This searing method is my best way to cook salmon lately, but there are many other delicious ways to enjoy it!
-Try my easy salmon lox (yes, you can make this!), baked pesto salmon, or even stuffed salmon for a fancier meal.
+Pan seared salmon is my best method to cook it lately, but there are many other delicious ways to enjoy it!
+Easy salmon lox is perfect for cold lunches (yes, you can make this at home!), baked pesto salmon makes a great choice for a one-pan dinner, and stuffed salmon creates an easy-yet-fancy meal.

 Why You’ll Love This Pan Seared Salmon Recipe

-- Crispy skin on the bottom + perfect top crust
+- Crispy skin on the bottom with perfect top crust

 - Quick and easy to make — ready in 15 minutes!